microsoft/nni/docs/en_US/QuickStart.md

     python3 -m pip install --upgrade nni
 ```
 #### Windows
-If you use powershell to run script for the first time, try to run powershell as administrator with this command first
+If you use powershell to run script for the first time, try to run powershell as administrator with this command first:
 ```bash
     Set-ExecutionPolicy -ExecutionPolicy Unrestricted
 ```
-Then install nni through pip
+Then install nni through pip:
 ```bash
     python -m pip install --upgrade nni
 ```